Haiti: From recovery to sustainable development

 Since then, Haiti has successfully pulled through the humanitarian recovery phase and seen significant socio-economic gains.
 The country has steadily boosted the net enrollment rate in primary education and achieved equal participation of boys and girls.
 The number of underweight children under five years old has been halved, the prevalence of HIV/AIDS has stabilized, and nearly 70 percent of households now have access to an improved source of water.
 Achievements like these seemed impossible in early 2010.

 Yet as Haiti moves toward long-term, sustainable development, the country faces significant challenges.
 60 percent of Haitians live on less than $2.50 a day.
 The political system remains fragile, sustainable jobs are scarce, and the environment is still as vulnerable now as it was then.

-- Reconstruction: 97 percent of the 10 million cubic debris removed from the streets and 20 percent recycled.
+- More than 90% percent of the 10 million cubic debris removed from the streets and 20 percent recycled.

 Recovery and poverty reduction